 Approach and Evaluation Metrics

 We plan to use the data from the U.S. Census survey data for educational spending by district by year.
 This will then be used to find patterns within a time-delayed crime rate data for districts in Georgia.
 The aim is to predict the level of crime in a specific year due to the categorical education spending by a specific district.
-Since we have more features than we do data points due to the various types and amounts of spend and transformation that are possible for the feature compared to crime data being reported from 2009 to 2017 by district in Georgia, we will be using a Lasso based linear regression on the base feature sets to set a baseline for the most important spend categories that is able to predict the crime rate in a given district for a given time delay.
+Since we have more features than we do data points due to the various types and amounts of spend and transformation that are possible for the feature compared to crime data being reported from 2009 to 2017 by the district in Georgia, we will be using a Lasso based linear regression on the base feature sets to set a baseline for the most important spend categories that are able to predict the crime rate in a given district for a given time delay.
 Once the accuracy, defined by R square and MSE, is benchmarked for a specific feature set, we will be conducting dimensional reduction to see if there are spending in multiple dimensions that can correlate to the crime rate target variable more accurately.
-We believe that in general, while 1 specific type of educational spending will not lower crime rate.
+We believe that in general, while 1 specific type of educational spending will not lower the crime rate.
 A mixture of spending across various categories that are linked (i.e. Teaching salary and yearly classroom supplies) and can show a correlation between increased spending and decreased crime rates.

 To normalize the impact of population changes impacting the crime rate, we will be determining the crime rate per 1000 people.
 Additionally, the education spend will be normalized against the nominal GDP for Georgia which should eliminate some of the variability in the changing demographics of Georgians across the timeframe that we are observing.